 It often comes as a surprise to those who, when they think of pet rabbits at all, picture them outdoors in hutches or worse [NSFB – Not Safe For Bunnies], that they can live quite happily inside with the humans.
 They can usually be litter-trained and are odour-free: both big pluses.
 And they are incomparably adorable.
-Meet Oreo, as we first met him at about 10 weeks:
+Meet Oreo,

-aka spanner, so-called because when we spotted him in a shop all the arguments against having a bunny ground to a stop.
+aka spanner, because when we spotted him in a shop all the arguments against having a bunny ground to a stop.

 Aside from hay—we get ours by the bale from a local farmer; much of it ends up scattered on the floors, just like in medieval times—rabbits also dig their greens.